-Double Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
-It is this sunny disposition that is appealing to gardeners worldwide.
-We choose the best varieties for our Australian conditions so you are guaranteed success.
+Double Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

-Once the flowering has finished you can remove the flower stem.
+Once the flowering has finished you can remove the flower stem (this stops the plant focusing on seed production and will increase your bulb).
 Allow the foliage to remain until it has yellowed.
-The Daffodil foliage gathers energy and nutrients at this time for next year’s blooms.
+This is the time when the Daffodil foliage is gathering energy and nutrients for next year’s blooms.
 Keep the plants relatively moist during this time, and add a little general purpose fertiliser.
-Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage).
-They are not heavy feeders.
+Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage), and you won’t need much as they are not heavy feeders.

-Supplied as: Bulbs
+Supplied as: Bulb

 30 - 60cm